BermudaBay/coding-challenge/README.md

 - the matching Noir hash function
 - and a corresponding JS function

 and write a bash script that demonstrates that their hashing is equal.

+> Please use foundry tools for any EVM related steps.